Decay of streaks and rolls in plane Couette-Poiseuille flow

-In the present article the focus is on Couette-Poiseuille flow with approximately zero mean flow.
-This configuration has not been explored in as much detail as PCF or PPF.
-The threshold at which turbulence is self-sustained in experiments is above $\Rey=610$ \citep{klotz_wesfreid_2020jfm} with estimates of $\Rey\approx 670$; the turbulence becomes featureless $\Rey\approx780$ \citep{Klotz2017PRF}.
-Since the geometry of CPF is similar to that of PCF and PPF, it is anticipated that there will be similar features in the transition processes in all three flows.
+Since the mean flux is approximately zero in our experiment we use the belt speed $U_{belt}$ as the characteristic velocity.
+The Reynolds number can thus be defined using this and the half-gap $h$: $\Rey= hU_{belt}/\nu$.
+This configuration has not been explored in as much detail as either PCF or PPF.
+The threshold at which turbulence is self-sustained in experiments is estimated approximately at $\Rey\approx 670$; the turbulence becomes featureless $\Rey\approx780$ \citep{Klotz2017PRF}.
+Since the geometry of CPF is similar to that of PCF and PPF, it is anticipated that there will be common features in the transition processes in all three flows.

 An important geometric parameter is the aspect ratio, i.e. the size of the channel in the streamwise and spanwise directions relative to the half channel width $h$.
-Turbulence cannot be sustained below a size called the "minimal flow unit" \citep{jimenez_moin_1991,hamilton_kim_waleffe_1995}, where the length and height are a few $h$ in wall-bounded flow \citep{Monchaux2020jfm}.
+Turbulence cannot be sustained below a size called the `minimal flow unit' \citep{jimenez_moin_1991,hamilton_kim_waleffe_1995}, where the width and height are a few $h$ in wall-bounded flow.
 The influence of the aspect ratio has been investigated numerically in PCF by \cite{Manneville2011PRE_SizeEffect_DecaySnapshots,Rolland_2018}.
-They show that the channels of sizes below around $80h$ only display temporal dynamics, while above $80h$ both spatial and temporal dynamics can be captured.
+They show that the channels of sizes below around $80h$ only display temporal dynamics, while above $80h$ both spatio and temporal dynamics can be captured.
 For such channels, turbulent bands aligned at a well-defined angle with the streamwise direction are separated by laminar regions.
 The wavelength of such bands is of order $70-80h$ \citep{Manneville2011PRE_SizeEffect_DecaySnapshots}.
 Characteristics of flows in infinite domains are obtained in practice only for very large sizes ($2000h$), which have been studied using models with truncated equations \citep{chantry_tuckerman_barkley_2017}.
-In this case, the turbulent fraction which is defined as the ratio between the turbulent region and the entire area is a continuous function of $\Rey$, the domain is large enough to consider the bands as the elementary components of the dynamics.

-The minimal size of the domain required to observe complex spatial-temporal behaviours in CPF is not yet known.
-The aspect ratio of our experiment is sufficiently large to observe such dynamics.
+In this case, the turbulent fraction, defined as the ratio of the turbulent region with respect to the entire area, is a continuous function of $\Rey$ in the turbulent steady state.
+The minimal size of the domain required to observe complex spatio-temporal behaviours in CPF is not yet known.
+The aspect ratio of our experiment is sufficiently large to observe oblique bands.